Sungkai railway station

 The Sungkai railway station is a Malaysian train station stationed at the north eastern side of and named after the town of Sungkai, Perak, Malaysia.

-The station was reopened and electrified in March 2007 as part of the double tracking project between Rawang and Ipoh.
+The station was reopened and electrified in March 2007 as part of the Rawang-Ipoh Electrified Double Tracking Project.
 At one end of this station, there is a freight yard.
-It was made prior to the Rawang-Ipoh Electrified Double Tracking Project.
+It was constructed prior to the project.

 Location and locality

-This station is located in Taman Permai Jaya, Sungkai, in Batang Padang district of Perak, Malaysia and is very close to Sungkai town.
-It is accessible directly via junction to the station at Route A189 which stretch between FELDA Besout estates, Changkat Sulaiman and Sungkai town.
-It is also easy to access from Federal Route 1 main road via junction to Sungkai town.
+This station is located in Taman Permai Jaya, Sungkai, in the Batang Padang District of the state of Perak, and is very close to Sungkai town.
+It is accessible directly via a junction to the station at Route A189, which stretches between the FELDA Besout estates, Changkat Sulaiman and Sungkai town.
+It is also easy to access from the Federal Route 1 main road via a junction to Sungkai town.

-Other than Sungkai, the station also serves Bidor town, another main town in Batang Padang since Bidor does not have a station of their own anymore, and this station is the nearest alternative the town has.
-It is also near to Kuala Bikam town.
+Apart from Sungkai, the station also serves Bidor town, another main town in Batang Padang.
+Bidor does not have a station of its own anymore, and this station is the nearest alternative the town has.
+It is also nearby Kuala Bikam town.